As Perth’s hot water specialists,

 Tank systems allow you to store water that you can use for later.
 However, many environmental advocates believe that tankless systems are better.
 Since those systems do not store water, they do not waste energy to maintain water temperature.
 Tankless systems have higher purchase and installation costs but are deemed cheaper to operate.

 The type of water heater and heating method, as well as the size, determine the price of the unit.
 Solar water heaters are generally the most expensive.
 A roof-mounted solar to help boost your electric power can cost from $3,600 to $4,400.
 It becomes even costlier when used as a gas boost, going anywhere from $4,900 to $7,000 or more.

 On the other hand, the most affordable is an electric hot water system with a tank, which is around $459 for a 25-litre capacity tank.
 For a higher capacity, you will probably pay approximately $1,800 for a 400-litre tank.
 Instant or continuous electric units are more expensive, starting at $660 per unit but usually do not cost more than $1,300.

 What can I do to extend the life of my hot water system?

 The best way to make sure your water heater lives to its fullest is to have it serviced regularly.
-Some hot water systems require less maintenance than others, but you should still have them checked once a year.
+Some require less maintenance than others, but you should still have them checked once a year.
 Also, don’t hire unlicensed people just to save money.
 You can end up with a damaged unit and an invalid warranty.